alexsiracusa/DB-MQP/database/installation_instructions/MONGODB.md

 The `query router` server must be set up, which handles and routes queries to the cluster.
 This is what other applications will interact with.

 One or more `shard` servers are required, which manage and access the database directly.
-Multiple shards can be created to improve performance through horizontal scaling More details can be found [here](https://www.mongodb.com/docs/manual/sharding/#sharding-procedure-config-server)
+Multiple shards can be created to improve performance through horizontal scaling.
+More details can be found [here](https://www.mongodb.com/docs/manual/sharding/#sharding-procedure-config-server)

 The `config` server interacts with both the `shard` and `query router` servers.
 Three are recommended for production, however only one is required for development and testing.
 I honestly have no clue what it does, but it needs to be there or the whole thing won't run :)